pirahawk/cv/new-cv-notes.md

 ## Qualifications

-* Masters of Engineering - Hons (Software Engineering) - The University of Auckland
+* Masters of Engineering - Hons (Software Engineering) The University of Auckland - 2009

 * Bachelor of Engineering - Hons (Software Engineering) - The University of Auckland.
+The University of Auckland - 2008